KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 4.4 Using Actions in the app
 ****************************

 Action Sets and Suggested Bindings are created before the session is initialized.
 There is session-specific setup to be done for our actions also.
-After the call to CreateResources(), add:
+After the call to CreateSession(), add:

 .. literalinclude:: ../Chapter4/main.cpp
     :language: cpp